Kurizle/simple_shell/README.md

 - How does the shell use the PATH to find the programs
 - How to execute another program with the execve system call
 - How to suspend the execution of a process until one of its children terminates
-- What is EOF / “end-of-file”?

-REQUIREMENTS
-- Allowed editors: vi, vim, emacs
-- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-- All your files should end with a new line
-- A README.md file, at the root of the folder of the project is mandatory
-- Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
-- Your shell should not have any memory leaks
-- No more than 5 functions per file
-- All your header files should be include guarded
-- Use system calls only when you need to (why?)
-- Write a README with the description of your project
-- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-Format, see Docker